-One single Ecstasy pill usually contains about 80 to 125 mg of ecstasy.
+One single ecstasy pill usually contains about 80 to 125 milligrams (mg) of ecstasy.
 According to research, a lethal dose of ecstasy for humans is about 15 to 16 times the standard recreational dose.

 Determining A Lethal Dose Of Ecstasy

-The lethal dose of ecstasy is about 2 grams, or 2000 milligrams.
+The lethal dose of ecstasy is about 2 grams, or 2,000 mg.
 The lethal dose of MDMA can range between 10 to 16 times the average single dose.

 A single dose of ecstasy typically comes in pill or tablet form.
 Research shows that MDMA overdose deaths are associated with blood levels up to 40 times higher than the usual recreational range.

 Is Ecstasy Overdose Always Deadly?

 Overdosing on ecstasy doesn’t always lead to fatal outcomes.
 In fact, a fatal MDMA overdose is uncommon.

 Death from MDMA overdose can occur if someone has taken too much ecstasy, has mixed it with other drugs, or has become severely dehydrated under the influence of ecstasy.

 What Factors Can Affect The Lethal Dose Of MDMA?